uncefact/spec-untp/.github/ISSUE_TEMPLATE/implementation-register-template.md

 - [ ] Decentralised Access Control
 - [ ] Sustainability Vocabulary Profile

-Select the UNTP specification version(s) that you plan to support
+Select the UNTP specification version(s) that you plan to implement or extend

 - [ ] Pre-release pilot versions 0.x.x
 - [ ] Stable first release version 1.x.x

-# Role Specific Information
+# Implementation Role Specific Information

+### For UNTP Extension Owners

+Please list your proposed extension points, including the core UNTP specification that you will extend together with the name and description of your extension.
+For example "Extend the UNTP DPP to create a Digital Livestock Passport (DLP) to add the specific livestock attributes and sustainability claims relevant for the red meat industry"

+- Extension point 1
+- Extension point 2
+- etc

 ### For Industry